-1.22.
+1.21.
 Qube's two company secretaries are directly accountable to the Board and assist it with corporate governance matters, adherence to Board policies and procedures and meeting Qube's regulatory compliance obligations.
 The company secretaries report through the Chairman directly to the Board on all matters to do with the proper functioning of the Board.
-All directors have access to the company secretaries who may retain professional advisers at the Board's request.
+All directors have access to the company secretaries who may retain professional advisers at the Board's request or as required to discharge their responsibilities to the Board.
 Further information on the role of the company secretaries is contained in the Board Charter.